skully250/Outward-Mods-API/README.md

 # Outward-Mods-API

 ## User Installation
-Download the API from the Nexus or Github Releases, unzip the file and place the .dll file into "Outward\Mods\".
+Download the API from the Nexus or Github Releases, unzip the file and place the .dll file into your mod location directory.
+For Partiality this is "Outward\Mods\", for BepInEx this is "Outward/BepInEx/plugins".
 Mods will now be able to use functions provided.

 ## Developer Installation
 Download the API from the Nexus or Github Releases, unzip the file and place it somewhere.
 Then add a Reference to it in Visual Studio.
 Add `using OModAPI` to the files you want to use the API in.

 ## ConfigHelper Example